Soufrière Hills: Activity since 1999

 On 24 December 2006, streaks of red from the pyroclastic flows became visible.
 On 8 January 2007, an evacuation order was issued for areas in the Lower Belham Valley, affecting an additional 100 people.

 At 11:27 pm local time on Monday 28 July 2008, an eruption began without any precursory activity.
 Pyroclastic flow lobes reached Plymouth.
 These involved juvenile material originating in the collapse of the eruption column.
 In addition, a small part of the eastern side of the lava dome collapsed, generating a pyroclastic flow in Tar River Valley.
 Several large explosions were registered, with the largest at approximately 11:38 pm.
 The height of the ash column was estimated at 12,000 m (40,000 ft) above sea level.

 The volcano has become one of the most closely monitored volcanoes in the world since its eruption began, with the Montserrat Volcano Observatory taking detailed measurements and reporting on its activity to the government and population of Montserrat.
 The observatory is operated by the British Geological Survey, under contract to the government of Montserrat.

 The 9 October 2008 issue of the journal Science suggested that two interconnected magma chambers lie beneath the surface of the volcano on Montserrat – one six kilometres below the surface and the other 12 km below the surface.
 The journal also showed a link between surface behaviour and the size of the deeper magma chamber.

 On 5 February 2010, a vulcanian explosion simultaneously propelled pyroclastic flows down several sides of the mountain, and on 11 February 2010, a partial collapse of the lava dome sent large ash clouds over sections of several nearby islands, including Guadeloupe and Antigua.
 Inhabited areas of Montserrat itself received very little ash accumulation during either event.

+On 12 February 2010, at 1200 UTC/GMT, Meteosat SEVIRI Channel 7 shows the ash plume from the eruption was caught up within the warm sector of a frontal system heading towards western Europe exacerbating two East Atlantic winter storms. [reference] Violent storms accompanied by torrential rain and high wind passed over Madeira on 20 February and western Europe on 26–28 February.
+In Madeira there was at least 48 fatalities and damage to infrastructure at a total estimated cost of 4 billion Euros.
+The storm landfalling in western France (named 'Cyclone Xynthia') resulted in at least 63 fatalities and estimated damage within the range of 1.3-3 billion Euros.